Hong Kong Special Administrative Region of the People's Republic of China vs Republic of Ireland

 Which country has an easier skilled-migration route, Hong Kong Special Administrative Region of the People's Republic of China or Republic of Ireland?+

-Hong Kong Special Administrative Region of the People's Republic of China’s General Employment Policy (GEP) is the dominant skilled route; Republic of Ireland’s Critical Skills Employment Permit requires €40,904/year.
+Hong Kong Special Administrative Region of the People's Republic of China’s General Employment Policy (GEP) requires a salary of at least No fixed published floor; Republic of Ireland’s Critical Skills Employment Permit requires €40,904/year.
 “Easier” depends on your salary, sponsor situation, and nationality — see each visa’s eligibility detail.

 Does Hong Kong Special Administrative Region of the People's Republic of China or Republic of Ireland have more visa routes without an employer sponsor?+